 Tripura CM Saha Alleges Conspiracy Behind ‘Unjustified’ Roman Script Demand for Kokborok

-Agartala, February 15: Tripura Chief Minister Manik Saha on Saturday asserted that the state government remains fully committed to the preservation, promotion, and expansion of the Kokborok language, while alleging that recent demands for adopting the Roman script are politically motivated attempts to mislead tribal students.
+Agartala, February 15: Tripura Chief Minister Prof. (Dr.) Manik Saha on Saturday reaffirmed the state government's commitment to the preservation, promotion and development of the Kokborok language while alleging that recent demands for the adoption of the Roman script are being driven by political motives aimed at creating confusion among tribal communities, particularly students.

 Tripura CM Saha Alleges Conspiracy Behind ‘Unjustified’ Roman Script Demand for Kokborok